dzackgarza/Notes/Talks/HomotopyTalk.md

 > Current line of attack: Gluck twists on on $S^4$.
 Yield homeomorphic spheres, *suspected* not to be diffeomorphic, but no known invariants can distinguish smooth structures on $S^4$.

-Relation to homotopy: Define a monoid $G$
+Relation to homotopy: Define a monoid $G_n$ with objects smooth structures on the $n$ sphere

 - Smooth structures on $S^n$ -- $\pi_n^S$